-The design of the River Thames Crossing between Didcot and Culham is disappointing.
-The concrete supporting columns, mass of concrete retaining walls and acoustic barrier on the bridge will be incongruous and intrusive features in the landscape particularly in views from the Thames path.
+The Science Bridge should be a landmark feature as envisaged in the DGTDP.
+The proposed design is mediocre, uninspiring and will not meet the aims of the DGTDP.
+The design of the River Thames Crossing between Didcot and Culham is also disappointing.
+The concrete supporting columns, mass of the concrete retaining walls and acoustic barrier on the bridge will be incongruous and intrusive features in the landscape particularly in views from the Thames path.